The Winterthur Library

 Call No.: Col. 104

 Acc.
-No.: 91x102, 92x182
+No.: 91x102, 92x182; 10x48

 Quantity: 5 boxes, 2 map case drawers

-Location: 17 K 2, map case 6, drawers 2 and 3
+Location: 17 I 3, map case 6, drawers 2 and 3

 BIOGRAPHICAL STATEMENT

-William J. Latta was born on November 21, 1852, in Chester County, Pennsylvania.
+William James Latta was born on November 21, 1852, in Chester County, Pennsylvania.
 His father, William Sutton Latta (1822-1872), was the first surgeon of the Pennsylvania Railroad.
 William J. began working at the Pennsylvania Railroad Co. as a telegraph operator at the age of eighteen.
 He rose through the ranks to become agent of the railroad, a position he held until his retirement in 1899.
 William was also an avid collector of Napoleoniana.

 SCOPE AND CONTENT

-Most of this collection is comprised of household and personal bills, various types of railroad passes, family letters, information about William Latta’s collection of Napoleoniana, diaries kept by Rachel Latta, and architectural drawings, photographs, and legal documents relating to "Grey Arches" and its greenhouse; many of the legal papers pertain to a sale of property in 1930.
+Most of this collection is comprised of household and personal bills, various types of railroad passes, family letters, information about William J. Latta’s collection of Napoleoniana, diaries kept by Rachel Latta, and architectural drawings, photographs, and legal documents relating to "Grey Arches" and its greenhouse; many of the legal papers pertain to a sale of property in 1930.
 The bills were incurred by several members of the family who lived at "Grey Arches."
 They were for clothing, food, pharmaceutical items, house furnishings, funeral expenses, and general upkeep of the house.
 The bills date from ca.1880-ca.1912.
 Some of the billheads include illustrations.
 Other papers relating to the house are dated ca.1892-1930.

 Many of the letters were sent from the Latta children to their father, mother, or Aunt Gertie between 1899 and 1919.
 As well, there are two letters written to Santa Claus.
 Another series of letters was sent from William Latta, Jr., to his father and sisters during his tour of duty in the United States Navy on Sub Chaser 212 during and after World War I. Rachel Latta's diaries cover the years 1904 and 1910-1914.
 She describes her life in Maine, Chestnut Hill, and Westover School in Middlebury, Connecticut.
 Also featured are details of her trip to the St. Louis Exposition in 1904.
+A transcript of many of the letters and diaries is in the collection.

 ORGANIZATION